|Founded||Founded in 1972 by Sugar Bear in or near Logan Square|

 In the year 1981, Orquestra Albany was invited to join the Folk nation as all Insanes were now Folks as they were sponsored by the Spanish Cobras.

-In the 1980s, the OAs would continue to grow in Logan Square and would even open a set in Avondale at Albany and Grace.
+In the 1980s, the OAs would continue to grow in Logan Square and would even open a section in Irving Park at Albany and Grace.
 As Puerto Rican migration increased in the 1980s in Logan Square, it would add more numbers onto the OAs.

 In the year 1992, Latin Lovers had gotten into a war with Orquestra Albanies and were having lots of friction with all other Insanes due to an on and off war between Insanes and Maniacs.
 It was the war with the Latin Lovers that Orquestra Albany held personal though.
 In November of that year “Ace” and “Flaco” of the Latin Lovers went to resolve the war with the OAs because Maniac Latin Disciples and Maniac Campbell Boys were being roped in while OAs were bringing in Spanish Cobras, Insane Dragons and Insane Campbell Boys.
 When Ace and Flaco arrived they were both shot dead on arrival by a young OA, this angered all of the Maniacs and started a war between Maniacs and Insanes outside of Clemente High School.
 In the midst of this war two Latin Lovers shot and killed “Luto C” of the Spanish Cobras as he was running to retrieve a shot gun that was stashed in a special location, he was shot in the head as he ran.
 The war with the Insanes and Maniacs died out shortly after but there was some bitterness toward the Latin Lovers especially from the OAs.